The Ultimate Chafing Dish Guide: Types & Uses

 Don't just assume your food is at the right temperature.
 Use a thermometer to check both the chafing dish's water and the food itself.
 Maintaining the correct temperature is crucial for food safety.
 This article offers helpful advice on avoiding temperature-related issues.

-Food Placement & Overcrowding
+Food Placement & Overcrowding: Best Practices

 Resist the urge to top up a chafing dish with fresh food directly on the buffet.
 This can introduce bacteria and lower the overall temperature, creating a food safety risk.
 Instead, replace the entire pan with a fresh, hot batch.
 For more catering tips, check out this helpful resource.